owlboy/greatpug-public/README.md

 * Updated calendar (13 days late)
 * Added Halloween at The Pug promotional banners and table tents. 🎃

 Work continues on Halloween at The Pug!
-I hope to have the signup form ready to go by Friday for the private instances!
-It'll work just like parties past!

 #### 9/25/20 - The Great Pug (VRCSDK3)
 * Pickups turned back on